beskriloubna-boop/Moisturizing-cream-project/README.md

 For oily skin, replace shea butter with jojoba oil to create a lighter, less greasy cream.
 For dry skin, increase the richness by adding 2% cocoa butter or 0.5% hyaluronic acid.
 For a soothing or calming cream, include 0.5% chamomile extract to reduce irritation and redness.
-For a night cream, increase the oil phase by
+For a night cream, increase the oil phase by about three percent to achieve a thicker , more nourishing texture .